cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ### How to store

-After having decided **what** to store, you have to decide **how** to store a game.
-This is important if you want your blockchain application to accommodate multiple simultaneous games on an equal footing.
-The game is identified by an ID and retrievable by the same ID.
+Knowing **what** to store, you now have to decide **how** to store a game.
+This is important if you want your blockchain application to accommodate multiple simultaneous games.
+The game is identified by a unique ID.

-How do you create such an ID?
-You cannot let players choose it as this could lead to transactions failing for silly reasons like the proposed ID already being taken.
+How to generate this ID?
+You cannot let players choose it as this could lead to transactions failing because of ID clash.
 It is better to have a counter incrementing on each new game.
 This is possible because the code execution happens in a single thread.
 Moreover, you cannot rely on a large random number like a universally unique identifier (UUID), because transactions have to be verifiable in the future.

 You need to keep such a counter in storage between transactions.
 Instead of a single counter, you can keep a unique object at a singular location.
-Then you can easily add to the counter when the need arises.
-Let's call `idValue` the counter.
+Then you can easily add to the counter as needed.
+Designate `idValue` the counter.

 You can rely on Starport's assistance: